bids-standard/bids-specification/src/longitudinal-and-multi-site-studies.md

 ### Option 2: Combining sites/centers into one dataset

 Alternatively you can combine data from all sites into one dataset.
+This can be done in two ways:

+#### Option 2.a: Collate sites at subject level

 To identify which site each subjects comes from you can add a `site` column in the `participants.tsv` file indicating the source site.
-This solution allows you to analyze all of the subjects together in one dataset.
+This solution allows you to analyze all subjects together in one dataset.
 One caveat is that subjects from all sites will have to have unique labels.
 To enforce that and improve readability you can use a subject label prefix identifying the site.
 For example `sub-NUY001`, `sub-MIT002`, `sub-MPG002` and so on.
 Remember that hyphens and underscores are not allowed in subject labels.

+#### Option 2.b: Use different sessions for different sites

+In case of studies such as "Traveling Human Phantom" it is possible to incorporate site within session label.
+For example `sub-human1/ses-NUY`, `sub-human1/ses-MIT`, `sub-phantom1/ses-NUY`, `sub-phantom1/ses-MIT` and so on.